waggle-sensor/summer2021/Chris/dailyblog.md

   - but it seems this only works at the very top level, not sure how the profiling works down the call tree
   - I think this is where ctau_impl comes in (the start shows a rotating tree structure)
   - Once I figure out where each function is being profiled, either in c or py, I'll be good

+### Tuesday (7/27)
+- Weekly meeting with Yongho, Luke, Aji, and Yomi
+- Still working on modifing tau, but maybe this can be offloaded to the people who built it
+- I should and am transitioning to working on a paper that could be submitted to a conference
+  - overleaf started today
+  - "Profiling Machine Learning Applications for the Edge"
+  - Argonne is in the unique position to potentially test a bunch of different ML applications, could find some cool things